 However, web accessibility affects a broad range of individuals and extends past just those with hearing or visual impairments.
 For example, individuals with cognitive impairments such as ADHD and temporary disabilities such as a broken hand or arm also suffer when a website is not designed in an accessible way.

-The best thing that schools can do to avoid losing potential students and ensure current students receive equal educational experiences is to start now to remove accessibility barriers from their websites.
+The best thing that schools can do to avoid losing potential students and ensure current students receive equal educational experiences is to reevaluate the importance of accessibility in online learning and start removing accessibility barriers from their websites.
+This will ensure educational institutions meet the requirements to provide accessible online learning to everyone, regardless of the presence of disabilities .
 Following the steps outlined above will help your school’s website provide an accessible experience for everyone.

 Please complete all fields.